 It is a typical reality today that a person in the U.S. who does not speak much English will conduct his or her affairs by having a spouse or family member act as an informal translator.
 The consequence of such an arrangement is that a non-English speaking person may fall prey to fraud or trickery, and the spouse or child who is acting as an informal interpreter may be unable to properly interpret sophisticated legal agreements.

 Accordingly, if family members or child interpreters get the translation wrong, it is difficult to say whether the non-English speaker truly understood what was in a contract.
 That means that there was no “mutuality of assent” or “meeting of the minds.”
 Stated differently, if each party has a different understanding of the rights and responsibilities under the contract, then the parties are not agreeing to the same terms, i.e., the assent to the terms of the contract is not mutual.
 That lack of mutuality of understanding renders a contract unenforceable.

 However, courts can vary with regard to finding a lack of “meeting of the minds” when dealing with non-English speakers.
 In some cases, the language barrier, or proof of insufficient interpretation, may be enough.
 However, other courts put the onus on the non-English speaker to have an agreement accurately translated, and the court will enforce a contract as long as it is signed by both parties.
 Indeed, courts have frequently held that merely being unable to understand English is not sufficient grounds to avoid a contract.
 A language barrier is only relevant when a party is pressured into signing something and is not given sufficient time to have the document translated.

-Legislative Responses to Translating Legal Contracts
+Legislative Responses to Translating Legal Contracts and Agreements